 How Do I Know My Car Accident Lawyer Will Approach My Case In The Right Way?

 It’s perfectly acceptable to ask your car accident lawyer how they plan on securing maximum compensation in your case.
-Attorneys will usually start with giving you a range on what they believe is a realistic settlement after weighing the facts of your case — this will depend on the facts, as well as the likelihood of success (if the case were to go to trial).
+Attorneys will usually start with giving you a range on what they believe is a realistic settlement after weighing the facts of your case.
+Accident compensation also depends on the facts, as well as the likelihood of success, if the case were to go to trial.